karaposu/LLMService/README.md

 ## What is it?

-Integrating LLMs often means embedding prompt construction, API calls, and post-processing directly into your application code—creating tangled pipelines and maintenance headaches. llmservice was created to decouple and streamline LLM workflows—handling prompts, invocations, and post-processing in a clean, reusable layer.
+Integrating LLMs often means embedding prompt construction, API calls, and post-processing directly into your application code—creating tangled pipelines and maintenance headaches. llmservice was created to decouple and streamline LLM workflows—handling prompts, invocations, and post-processing in a clean, reusable layer

 **LLMService** adheres to established software development best practices.
 With a strong focus on **Modularity and Separation of Concerns**, **Robust Error Handling**, and **Modern Software Engineering Principles**, LLMService delivers a well-structured alternative to more monolithic frameworks like LangChain.